 Status Critically Endangered

-Life span Around 50 years
+Life span Up to 26 years

-Not a lot is known about the diet of Egyptian tortoises in the wild, but it is thought that they eat seasonal plants such as leaves, grasses, fruits, flowers and even cacti.
+Very little is known about the diet of Egyptian tortoises in the wild, but in captivity they are usually fed on grasses, fruit and vegetables.

 Egyptian tortoises used to be found in Libya and Egypt, but they are believed to have become extinct in Egypt between the 1970s and 1990s, and are now only found in two areas of Libya.
 This species lives in sandy and stony desert and semi-desert habitats.